nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Filter dates

-The filter feature is implemented using the `FilterCommand` class.
-The `FilterCommand` class takes in a `Predicate` object as a parameter.
-The `Predicate` object is used to filter the `Date` objects in the `Model` component.
+1. The filter dates feature begins by passing the user input obtained from the `CommandBox` class in the `Ui` component to the `LogicManager` class in the `Logic` component by invoking the `execute` function.
+2. The `LogicManager` class then passes the user input to the `LoveBookParser` class for parsing and validation.
-The `FilterCommand` class then returns a `CommandResult` object that contains the filtered `Date` objects.
+3. The `LoveBookParser` class then performs polymorphism and creates a `FilterCommandParser` object for filter command parsing.

-1. The user specifies a metric (eg. name/) and a valid value (eg. Emily) to filter by.
-2. If the metric is invalid or the value is not valid, the user will be prompted to enter the command correctly via an error message.
+4. The `FilterCommandParser` carries out it's validation checks and creates a `FilterCommand` object containing a list of `MetricContainsKeywordPredicate` objects if the checks pass.
-3. The value will then be cross-referenced with the current list of dates in the `Model` component.
+5. The `FilterCommand` object is then passed back to the `LogicManager` class for invocation of the `execute` function which filters the list of dates in the `Model` component and returns the filtered list to the `Ui` component.
-4. The model then filters the date list for dates that contain the value in the specified metric.
-5. If step 1 - 4 are successfully completed, the displayed date list in the GUI will be updated to only display dates that match the filter criteria.

-The _Activity_ diagram summarises what happens after the user enters a filter command.
+The _Activity_ diagram summarises what happens after the user enters a filter command. <br>

 <puml src="diagrams/FilterActivity.puml" width="600" />

-The _Sequence_ Diagram below shows how the components interact with each other for the scenario where the user issues the command `filter name/John`
+The _Sequence_ Diagram below shows how the components interact with each other for the scenario where the user issues the command `filter name/John`. <br>

 <puml src="diagrams/FilterSequence.puml" width="600" />